bamertz/Bootcamp-School_District_Analysis/README.md

 ### Summary
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
+There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt). tst